Ted Healy: After the Stooges

 Healy appeared in a succession of films for MGM from 1934 to 1937 and was also loaned to 20th Century-Fox and Warner Bros. for films by those companies, playing both dramatic and comedic roles.
 One of his films, Mad Holiday (1936), featured stooge Dick Hakins as his sidekick.
 In San Francisco (1936), a new lineup of "stooges" consisting of Jimmy Brewster, Red Pearson, and Sammy Glasser (Sammy Wolfe) filmed a scene with Healy, but it was omitted from the final release; a few production stills of them survive.
 Also, in the Technicolor short subject La Fiesta de Santa Barbara (1935), Jimmy Brewster briefly appears to 'stooge' with Healy.
 During this period, Healy took to wearing a toupée in public.
 His last film, Hollywood Hotel (1937), was released a few days after he died.

 Personal life

 Healy's first wife was dancer and singer Betty Brown (born Elizabeth Braun), whom he married in 1922, one week after they met.
 The couple worked together in vaudeville, then divorced in 1932 after Brown sued socialite Mary Brown Warburton (the granddaughter of business tycoon John Wanamaker) for "alienation of her husband's affections".

-Healy's second marriage was to UCLA coed Betty Hickman.
+Healy's second marriage was to UCLA student Betty Hickman.
 After introducing himself, Healy proposed immediately, and the couple became engaged the following day.
 They were married in Yuma, Arizona, on May 15, 1936, after a midnight elopement by plane.
 Hickman was granted a divorce on October 7, 1936, which was nullified after a reconciliation.
 Their son, John Jacob, was born on December 17, 1937, four days before Healy's death.

+Healy campaigned for the reelection of President Herbert Hoover in 1932.